gioelegott/Neural-Network-from-scratch/README.md

  - the test data to determine the accuracy every X epochs
  - the number X

+4 Store the trained network

+After the training session save the trained neural network into a file (.nn or .nnb) using the store_neural_network or store_neural_network_bin functions.
+Before ending your program remember to deallocate the allocated memory using delete_neural_network and delete_training_data functions.

-4 Using the trained neural network
+5 Use the trained neural network

-aisijdiaia
+You can use a neural network by loading it from a file (examples can be found in the saves folder) and then using it to make predictions with the function predict or test its performances with the function test_performances.

-Examples of its use are MnistTraining.c and MnistClassification.c and the results of different sessions of training can be found int he saves folder.
+Examples of this library's usage are MnistTraining.c and MnistClassification.c and the results of different sessions of training can be found in the saves folder.

 This library is only a proof of concept and it should not be used for any reason except the testing of its own functioning.